M0rfes/optionsymposium/README.md

 ## 12. This will by default serve all files on [localhost:5500](http://localhost:5500)

 ## 13. index.html is served by default.
 To view other html files put a / in front of the url and name of the file

+## If you don' what to Install any thing just double click on the html file in file exposer/manager